So you are doing your research and find yourself Googling, “Who is the best plastic surgeon in Newcastle?”

-Dr Moncrieff only performs breast and body surgery, so you need to look at other options if you want: a facelift, a rhinoplasty (nose job), eyelids, skin cancer, reconstructive surgery, etc.
+Dr Moncrieff only performs breast and body surgery, so you need to look at other surgeons if you want: a facelift, a rhinoplasty (nose job), eyelids, skin cancer, reconstructive surgery, etc.

 There are hundreds of Plastic Surgeons around Australia who offer all of these procedures, including several who live locally.
 They should be amongst those you consider in your research for non-breast and body surgery.

 All local Plastic Surgeons are members of the Australian Society of Plastic Surgeons.
 You can find all their details, along with other plastic surgeons’ here.

 What does the surgeon focus on?

 Many Specialist Plastic Surgeons have a specific area of focus, reflecting their passion.
 Some love facial surgery, others love reconstructive surgery.
 Dr Moncrieff’s passion is breast and body surgery.
-That’s why he only offers breast augmentation, reductions, lifts, tummy tucks and body lifts.
+That’s why he only offers breast augmentation, reductions, lifts, tummy tucks (abdominoplasty) and body lifts.

-After nearly 30 years in medicine, these are the procedures he enjoy doing the most and which we find lead to the happiest, healthiest patients.
+After over 30 years in medicine, these are the procedures he enjoy doing the most and which we find lead to the most satisfied patients.